-For more information regarding significant changes to the scope and share ownership of the Group during the reporting period, please refer to the "Issuer profile and general information" and "Share ownership information (pursuant to Art.
+For more information regarding significant changes to the scope and share ownership of the Group during the reporting period, please refer to the "Profile of the Issuer and general information" and "Ownership Structure (pursuant to Art.
 123-bis, paragraph 1 of the TUF)" sections of the Corporate Governance Report and Ownership Structure of the Recordati group as of 31 December 2020.